 A notorious brawler, Caravaggio's finally fought one too many fights in 1606, when he unintentionally killed a young man named Ranuccio Tomassoni over a gambling debt.
 Forced to flee justice and leave Rome, he eventually ended up in Naples.
 Unfortunately, his experience in Rome did not make him a changed man, and he continued his brawling ways.
 After one brawl, he became permanently disfigured.
 He eventually died under mysterious circumstances, ostensibly from a fever while travelling on a boat from Naples to Rome.
 Some argue that Caravaggio was in fact murdered by his enemies, and details surrounding his demise remain suspicious.

 As with many artists on this list, Spanish artist Francisco Goya composed works that were a direct reflection of the tragedy that surrounded him throughout his life.
-During the first half of his career, Goya rose as an artistic celebrity in Spanish circles, composing glittering portraits of the Spanish courts.
+During the first half of his career, Goya rose as an artistic celebrity in Spanish circles, composing glittering famous portrait paintings of the Spanish courts.
 Yet, personal tragedy struck in 1792, when an illness caused Goya to lose his hearing.
 Following the loss, he became depressed and withdrawn, causing his mental health to diminish.
 In this dark period, this great artist began a series of aquatinted etchings that are among his most well-known works today.
 As a whole, the prints are fairly bleak, representing the artist's own outlook on life.

 Shortly after his own illness, tragedy struck on the national level when France declared war on Spain.
 Images of death and war, which he undoubtedly personally witnessed, invaded his oeuvre.
 A series of mental breakdowns resulted in a prolonged illness that lasted for the rest of his life.
 Starting at the age of 75, he composed one of his most famous series, the Black Painting.
 Painted directly onto the walls of his house, the works portrayed intense, haunting themes, including Saturn Devouring His Sons.
 He expressed his own personal demons through his horrific and fantastic imagery, which speak universally, allowing his audience to find their own release in his works.